 This Tomato Pie makes a hearty summer meal!
 It’s perfect for any meal of the day, and the leftovers will keep all week long.
-This recipe is also a great budget-friendly way to use up some tomatoes, and it’s a little more unique than a quiche!
-The subtle sweetness from the puff pastry crust balances out the creamy, cheesy, tangy tomato filling in the most delicious way—I just love a homemade savory pie!
+When I say tomato pie, I’m referring to the Southern staple made with fresh tomatoes and a tangy mayonnaise-cheese filling, baked in a flaky pastry crust (not the Sicilian tomato pie, which is a cheeseless pizza-like dish!)
+The subtle sweetness from the puff pastry balances out the creamy, cheesy, tangy tomato filling in the most delicious way—I just love a budget-friendly homemade savory pie!

 Tomatoes are a special ingredient in my family; my grandfather’s family brought over their own precious heirloom tomato seeds when they immigrated to the United States.
 My grandparents and, later, my mom and dad have grown those tomatoes in their garden ever since.
 So, as a kid, I got to help them germinate the seeds, plant, weed, water, and pick them!
 I haven’t started my own garden on my farm here in Tennessee yet, but when I do, we’ll be growing them, too.